 When you think of braces, you may think of the visible metal brackets and wires on the outside of the teeth.
-These are called labial braces.
 Elastic bands hold the wire in place on the brackets.
 The wire applies gentle pressure to the teeth, moving them incrementally over 6 months to 3 years.1

-Lingual braces have the same mechanism but are placed behind the teeth instead.
-Dentists can use computer aided design software (CAD) to fully customize these braces to the person’s mouth instead of using premade brackets.
+Lingual, or invisible, braces are placed behind the teeth (lingual side) instead.
+For this reason, they’re sometimes called behind-the-teeth braces.
+Dentists can use computer-aided design software (CAD) to fully customize lingual brackets instead of placing premade brackets.

 Like any orthodontic treatment, there are advantages and disadvantages of lingual braces: